mozilla/receiptverifier/README.md

 ## To Do

-* Include a direct option to allow receipt checking to pass for a while when there's a network error.
-One option to allow the stale cached value, and another option to allow no verification at all to occur when there's a network error.
-This requies some persistance to time-limit.

-* Smarter time/polling suggestions, especially during the refund window.
+* Express the use of a cached or stale cache value in the state (maybe subclasses of OK)

 * Include something like `logToServer` in the verifier itself.

 * Maybe look into logging to the Marketplace itself.

 * This requires [CORS](http://www.w3.org/TR/cors/), but the Marketplace doesn't have another way to access the validator.
 Investigate JSONP?

 * Consider encapsulating this more.
 Might guard against at least the most trivial hacks.
+Note that many attributes are exposed through the objects.

 * Better testing, of course.
 More automated testing wouldn't be able to interact directly with the Marketplace though.